Chennex/Avali-Continued/README.md

 	-Fixed bug where if multiple pawns were ready to join a pack at the same time, they would all join, bypassing the max pack size check.
 Existing check for this was unreachable code.
 	-Probably?
 Fixed lag caused by hacking weapon.
 This is not tested yet.
 	-Added null pointer check to UpdatePackHediff, hopefully fixing an issue with lag that has not been reproducible.
+	-Fixed issue where Avali would break forcing anyone to wear clothes, also non-avali.

 Balance changes: